Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Rare/Weak signal model and criteria of power comparison

-In the Rare/Weak signal model, fixing an FDR control method and a class of designs of interest, $\FDR_p(u)$ and $\TPR_p(u)$ often have the form: For any fixed $(\vartheta,r, u)$, as $p\to\infty$, \beq \FDR_p(u)=L_p p^{-g_{\FDR}(u;\vartheta,r)}, \qquad 1-\TPR_p(u)=L_pp^{-g_{\TPR}(u;\vartheta,r)}, \eeq where $g_{\FDR}(\cdot ;\vartheta,r)$ and $g_{\TPR}(\cdot ;\vartheta,r)$ are two fixed functions, determined by the FDR control method and the design class.
-We propose the FDR-TPR trade-off diagram as follows:

-\bed[FDR-TPR trade-off diagram] Given an FDR control method and a sequence of designs indexed by $p$, if $\FDR_p(u)$ and $\TPR_p(u)$ satisfy \eqref{FDR-exponent} under the Rare/weak signal model \eqref{RWmodel1}-\eqref{RWmodel2}, then the FDR-TPR trade-off diagram associated with $(\vartheta, r)$ is the plot with $g_{\FDR}(u ;\vartheta,r)$ in the y-axis and $g_{\TPR}(u ;\vartheta,r)$ in the x-axis, as $u$ varies. \eed
+In the Rare/Weak signal model, for many classes of designs of interest, $\FDR_p(u)$ and $\TPR_p(u)$ satisfy a property: There exist two fixed functions $g_{\FDR}(u ;\vartheta,r)$ and $g_{\TPR}(u ;\vartheta,r)$ such that, for any $(\vartheta,r, u)$, as $p\to\infty$, \beq \FDR_p(u)=L_p p^{-g_{\FDR}(u;\vartheta,r)}, \qquad 1-\TPR_p(u)=L_pp^{-g_{\TPR}(u;\vartheta,r)}. \eeq The two functions $g_{\FDR}$ and $g_{\TPR}$ depend on the choice of the three components in knockoff and the design class.
+We propose the FDR-TPR trade-off diagram as follows: \bed[FDR-TPR trade-off diagram] Given a variant of knockoff and a sequence of designs indexed by $p$, if $\FDR_p(u)$ and $\TPR_p(u)$ satisfy \eqref{FDR-exponent}, the FDR-TPR trade-off diagram associated with $(\vartheta, r)$ is the plot with $g_{\FDR}(u ;\vartheta,r)$ in the y-axis and $g_{\TPR}(u ;\vartheta,r)$ in the x-axis, as $u$ varies. \eed

-An FDR-TPR trade-off diagram is tied to a particular $(\vartheta,r)$.
-To compare the performance of two FDR control methods, we need to draw many curves for different values of $(\vartheta,r)$.
-Here we introduce another metric for characterizing the power of an FDR control method at all $(\vartheta,r)$ simultaneously.
-Define $\Hamm_p^*\equiv \min_u\{\FP_p(u)+\FN_p(u)\}$.
-This is the minimum expected Hamming selection error when the threshold $u$ is chosen optimally.
-We will see that for each method and each class of designs of interest in this paper, there exists a fixed bivariate function $f^*_{\Hamm}(\vartheta,r)$ such that, for any fixed $(\vartheta,r)$, as $p\to\infty$, \beq \Hamm_p^*=L_p p^{f^*_{\Hamm}(\vartheta,r)}. \eeq